gapuzjia/cs549-final-project/README.md

 To run each model, simply go to the individual .ipynb files and run all cells.
 This trains and tests the models as well as provides evaluation metrics at the end.

 *Note: some of the models may take >10 minutes to train*

+### Testing Environment

+The experiments were run on a 64-bit Windows machine with an Intel N100 CPU, 16 GB of RAM, using Python 3.10